-11. Keeping Children Safe in Education, 2022 - Specific Safeguarding Issues
+11. Keeping Children Safe in Education, 2023 - Specific Safeguarding Issues

-- All staff in our school have an awareness of the following safeguarding issues, through regular training and briefings.
-Staff are aware that these issues often overlap and that behaviours linked to these issues can make children vulnerable and put them in danger.
-Abuse including physical, emotional and sexual abuse and neglect (See Appendix 1)
+All staff in our school have an awareness of the following safeguarding issues, through regular training and briefings.
+Staff are aware that behaviours linked to these issues can make children vulnerable and put them in danger and that these issues often overlap.
+Please refer to Appendix 2 for additional information and guidance on the topics below.

+- Abuse including physical, emotional and sexual abuse and neglect (See Appendix 1)

 - Behaviours linked to safeguarding issues

 - Bullying, including cyberbullying

 - Child on child abuse including sexual violence and sexual harassment, the sharing of nude/seminude images (sexting) and upskirting

 - Children and the court system, including those with family members in prison

-- Children missing from education
+- Children missing from education, home or care

-- Child missing from home or care
+- Child who are absent from education

 - Child Criminal Exploitation (CCE)

 - Child Sexual Exploitation (CSE)

 - County Lines

 - Domestic abuse

 - Drugs

 - Fabricated or induced illness

 - Faith abuse

 - Female genital mutilation (FGM)

 - Forced marriage

 - Gangs and youth violence

 - Gender-based violence/violence against women and girls (VAWG)

 - Homelessness

 - Mental health

 - Missing children and adults' strategy

 - Online safety

 - Private fostering

 - Preventing radicalisation

 - Prevent Duty and Channel

 - Serious violence

-- Trafficking